The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - IP Customization fails for some or all virtual machines.

-- In the History tab under Recovery Plans, you see a message similar to:
+- In the History tab under Recovery Plans, you see the error:

 Error - Cannot complete customization, possibly due to a scripting runtime error or invalid script parameters (Error code: -1).
 IP settings may have been partially applied.

 vmware-dr.loglog file on the SRM server, you see entries similar to:

 [00632 error 'Recovery' ctxID=27dcf3a7] [recovery-plan-3198.ipCust-protected-vm-3133-IPCustomization] Guest command on VM: [vim.VirtualMachine:vm-232] failed with exit code: 1

 [02956 trivia 'Recovery' ctxID=27dcf3a7]<msg>Cannot complete customization, possibly due to a scripting runtime error or invalid script parameters (Error code: 1).
 IP settings may have been partially applied.</msg>